son-ha-264/Spam-classification-with-Naive-Bayes/README.md

 As we can see, Bernoulli NB scores much lower when it comes to predicting spam, with 0.75 f1-score compared to 0.91 f1-score of Multinoulli NB.

+We can have a look at what texts our model predicts wrong.
+Some of the mistakes are due to the text being too short, or spam texts resembling closely to normal ham texts.
+Some are because of our model is good enough, or we drop out crucial information during the preprocessing step.

 ![](figures/table_6.png)

+## 4. Further improvements

+What steps can we take to further improve performance?
+Here are some possible solutions:
+- Get more data (quite obvious).
+But when you have a large quanity (millions) of texts you would rather use Neural Network to classify.
+- Spam usually have weird symbols (£,&,@,...).
+During preprocessing we can create a placeholder for all symbols so that count of all symbols is recorded.
+- Instead of using count of words, try other metric such as [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)

+There is also the risk of [**Bayesian**](https://en.wikipedia.org/wiki/Bayesian_poisoning) [**Poisoning**](https://security.stackexchange.com/questions/12589/what-is-the-point-of-gibberish-spam/12592#12592), where spammers send spam texts with almost all 'innocent' words and a few 'spam' words.
+The aim is to confuse the Naive Bayes into thinking that spam words are innocent and there spam messages can go through.
+Research points out that Bayesian Poisoning is a real threat, but is impractical due to the sheer amount of spam have to be sent for an attack to have effect.
+However, Naive Bayes should be reset once in a while, with new spam messages correctly labelled if you plan to use this type of spam classifier for a long time.